 Each department offering graduate work as a field of specialization has a graduate committee.
-Shortly after the student has been admitted to the School of Graduate
+Shortly after the student has been admitted to the School of

-Studies, and prior to his or her first registration, the student must consult the chair of his or her graduate committee or assigned academic advisor.
+Graduate Studies, and prior to their first registration, the student must consult the chair of their graduate committee or assigned academic advisor.
 Graduate committees have general supervision over the work of their department's degree students.
 Until the Departmental Graduate Committee assigns the student to an advisor, the committee assumes responsibility for the student's general orientation and program of study.